segabl/pd2-jokermon/README.md

 # Jokermon
-BLT mod that allows storing and training Jokers.
+BLT mod that allows managing and training your Jokers
 **Requires BeardLib and HopLib**